arienchen/pytibrv/README.md

 # PYTIBRV
-PYTIBRV is a Python wrapper for TIBRV C API
+PYTIBRV is a Python wrapper for TIBRV/C API

 TIBCO Rendezvous® (aka TIBRV) is copyright of [TIBCO](www.tibco.com)